 The whole world has been reduced at least to the unity of interdependence; and the politicians of Tokio [sic] make social decisions not less momentous for New York than those of Chicago or Washington.
 And this physical mutuality is supported by an economic system the mere description of which is so intricate that specialists hardly agree either upon its character or the results of its working.

 The principle and practice of state sovereignty needed, hence, to be undermined.
 Just as some political decisions would have to be made at functional and regional levels within states, decisions on issues transcending state boundaries should be made at international levels.
-In the long final chapter of the book he offered a detailed proposal for the institutions of the League to be reformed, including of significant powers to commissions dealing with social, political and economic functions.
+In the long final chapter of the book he offered a detailed proposal for the institutions of the League to be reformed, including distribution of significant powers to commissions dealing with social, political and economic functions.

 At this stage Laski believed that the League could, through further development, provide the foundations for a new, democratic world order.
 This further development would, nevertheless, need to get to the heart of a deep-seated problem—that of sovereignty.
 Interdependence, he argued, exposed the problem of employing sovereignty as a principle of international politics.
 Sovereign authority required the unqualified allegiance of citizens to their states and was incompatible with the interests and well-being of humanity.
 Such well-being required a system of international government through which the common life of states would be a matter of common agreement.
 The League, comprising sovereign states, was thus no more than a foundation.
 He challenged the principle that international order must be built around a system of cooperating sovereign states.
+His view became more pessimistic in the 1930s as the frailties of the League became more visible.

-In the preface to his short book An Introduction to Politics published in 1931, Laski informed readers that some of the views discussed had been ‘more fully set out in my Grammar of Politics.
+In the preface to his short book An Introduction to Politics published in 1931, Laski informed readers that some of the views discussed had been ‘more fully set out in my Grammar of Politics’.
 Indeed, this shorter book included a final chapter on international government.
 Whilst it did not include a detailed discussion of a functional scheme, it did state the following.
 ‘We have to make a functional theory of society in which power is organised for ends which are clearly implied in the materials we are compelled to use…The sovereignty of the state in the world to which we belong is as obsolete as the sovereignty of the Roman Church was three hundred years ago.’
 His claim that the sovereignty of the Roman church had become obsolete in the seventeenth century can be clarified by his notes for a lecture at the LSE in the 1930s on the Conciliar Movement of the fifteenth century, with which, he argued, modern political thought began.
 The thinkers of the movement, he suggested, asked the same questions we ask today including, importantly, regarding the nature and conditions of social obedience: why should A obey B?
 Although there were nationalist and constitutionalist pressures from different parts of Europe, the papacy was victorious resulting in the maintenance of ultramontanism and greater centralisation; but the conciliar movement had brought constitutional pressures to prominence, questioned papal sovereignty and thus made the path ready for Luther the following century.
 The challenge to the principle of sovereignty remained as a prominent element of Laski’s political and international thought.